Hatallia/DelveClassifier/readme.md

 # Delve Classifier Add-in

-Office Add-in allows to display list of boards and quickly review documents added there.
-Delve Classifier Office Add-in extends Delve Boards functionality and allows user to add office document to board directly from Office application, which is missing in out-of-box features.
+Delve Classifier Add-in extends Delve Boards functionality and allows user to add an Office document to the boards directly from Office applications, which is a demanding feature.

+Quickly add Delve tags to your documents you are currently working with.
+Never leave the flow!